Bharat Petroleum Corp. Ltd. (BPCL) history, profile and corporate video

 Bharat Petroleum Corp.
-Ltd. is engaged in the business of refining of crude oil and marketing of petroleum products.
+Ltd. (BPCL) is engaged in the business of refining of crude oil and marketing of petroleum products.
 Its principal activities are to refine and market petroleum, liquefied petroleum gas and petrochemical products, including middle distillates, light distillates, lubricants, benzene and toluene.
 The company’s segments include: Downstream Petroleum and Exploration and Production of Hydrocarbons.
 Bharat Petroleum was founded on November 3, 1952 and is headquartered in Mumbai, India.“

 “Bharat Petroleum Heritage

 Early History – Dawn of a New Era